63 Easy Backpacking Food Ideas

 • Stovetop Stuffing: Another favorite to have on hand as a “side” or in packaged meals.
 Combine it with instant potatoes for a Thanksgiving Bowl!

 • Ramen: Does it get more basic than ramen?
 It’s cheap, lightweight, and calorie-dense.
 Toss the sodium packet and doctor it up — see our Revamped Ramen recipe for ideas.
+Or, use it for the base of a noodle dish like these Chili Lime Peanut Noodles or Creamy Pesto Noodles.

 • Knorr Pasta and Rice Sides: These are great (and cheap) building blocks for meals.
 Add chicken, tuna, or TVP for protein.